theislab/single-cell-tutorial/README.md

 This repository is complementary to the publication:

 M.D.
-Luecken and F.J.
-Theis, "Current best practices in single-cell RNA-seq analysis: a tutorial", Molecular Systems Biology (accepted)
+Luecken, F.J.
+Theis, "Current best practices in single-cell RNA-seq analysis: a tutorial", Molecular Systems Biology 15(6) (2019): e8746

 The repository contains: